Start a Project

 A3: Injection

 When an application accepts untrusted data and is compelled to execute commands, this is known as an injection attack.
-Such data or malicious code is inserted by an attacker, putting data or the entire application at risk.

 The most common injection attacks are SQL injections and cross-site scripting (XSS), while others include code injections, command injections, CCS injections, and others.